goodwithtech/dockle/README.md

 # docker-guard
-A Simple scanner security and tool for Containers, Suitable for CI
+A Simple Security Checker for Container Image, Suitable for CI

 # Abstract

 `docker-guard` is
 1) simple security auditing tool that helps you build secure Docker images
-2) check a docker configuration tool that helps you build `best practice` Docker images
+2) check a docker configuration tool that helps you build [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) Docker images

 # How to use